Josiah Wedgwood: Later years

 As a leading industrialist, Wedgwood was a major backer of the Trent and Mersey Canal dug between the River Trent and River Mersey, during which time he became friends with Erasmus Darwin.
 Later that decade, his burgeoning business caused him to move from the smaller Ivy Works to the newly built Etruria Works, which would run for 180 years.
 The factory was named after the Etruria district of Italy, where black porcelain dating to Etruscan times was being excavated.
 Wedgwood found this porcelain inspiring, and his first major commercial success was its duplication with what he called "Black Basalt".
 He combined experiments in his art and in the technique of mass production with an interest in improved roads, canals, schools, and living conditions.
 At Etruria, he even built a village for his workers.
-The motto, Sic fortis Etruria crevit, was inscribed over the main entrance to the works.
+The motto, Sic fortis Etruria crevit ("Thus Etruria grew strong"), was inscribed over the main entrance to the works.

 Not long after the new works opened, continuing trouble with his smallpox-afflicted knee made necessary the amputation of his right leg.
 In 1780, his long-time business partner Thomas Bentley died, and Wedgwood turned to Darwin for help in running the business.
 As a result of the close association that grew up between the Wedgwood and Darwin families, Josiah's eldest daughter would later marry Erasmus' son.

 To clinch his position as leader of the new fashion, he sought out the famous Barberini vase as the final test of his technical skill.
 Wedgwood's obsession was to duplicate the Portland Vase, a blue-and-white glass vase dating to the first century BC.
 He worked on the project for three years, eventually producing what he considered a satisfactory copy in 1789.

 In 1784, Wedgwood was exporting nearly 80% of his total produce.
 By 1790, he had sold his wares in every city in Europe.
-To give his customers a greater feeling of the rarity of his goods, he strictly limited the number of jaspers on display in his rooms at any given time.
+To give his customers a greater feeling of the rarity of his goods, he strictly limited the number of jaspers on display in his rooms at any given time, a sales technique detailed by Cambridge professor Neil McKendrick in "Josiah Wedgwood: An Eighteenth-Century Entrepreneur in Salesmanship and Marketing Techniques".

-He was elected to the Royal Society in 1783 for the development of the pyrometric device (a type of pyrometer) to measure the high temperatures which are reached in kilns during the firing of ceramics.
+He was elected to the Royal Society in 1783 for the development of the pyrometric device (a type of pyrometer) working on the principle of clay contraction (see Wedgwood scale for details) to measure the high temperatures which are reached in kilns during the firing of ceramics.

 He was an active member of the Lunar Society of Birmingham, often held at Erasmus Darwin House, and is remembered on the Moonstones in Birmingham.

 Death

-After passing on his company to his sons, Wedgwood died at home, probably of cancer of the jaw, in 1795.
+Leaving his company and his fortune to his children, Wedgwood died at home, probably of cancer of the jaw, in 1795.
 He was buried three days later in the parish church of Stoke-upon-Trent.
 Seven years later a marble memorial tablet commissioned by his sons was installed there.